It’s 2:58 a.m.

 The moment you survey your new office or the moment you sit in your first Grad class.

-The beginning is fresh and full of possibilities.
+The beginning is fresh and new as we unfurl and unhusk a life full of possibilities.
 But what happens when you’re in the middle of that story?

 Because it’s in the middle that takes our breath away.